-One of the biggest differences between English and Italian is the imperfetto tense.
+One of the biggest differences between English and Italian is the Italian imperfect tense or imperfetto in Italian.

 It also happens to be one of the most fun (and useful!) aspects of Italian to use in writing and conversation.